Income Adjustment

 Learn About the Appeal Process

-If you have questions about whether or not you may be considered for a special circumstance appeal, refer to our Special Circumstance Appeal Process webpage and schedule an appointment with your financial aid adviser.
+If you have questions about whether or not you may be considered for a special circumstance appeal, refer to our Special Circumstance Appeal Process webpage and schedule an appointment with your financial aid advisor.